Kristina01111000/lavendersite/README.md

 - look into the best plugin to connect social media and the site, she wants changes to the homepage every so often

+- she set the bundles to one size for each